-The Overview and Scrutiny Committee is supported by a Democratic Services Officer and Lead Officers throughout the Council.
+The Overview and Scrutiny Committee is supported by a Scrutiny and Democratic Services Officer, a Corporate Leadership Team member, a Legal Officer and Lead Officers throughout the Council.

-Democratic Services Officer
+Scrutiny and Democratic Services Officer

-The Democratic Services Officer will act as a contact, advisor and support for the Overview and Scrutiny Committee to co-ordinate the work of the Councillors and Officers supporting the Task Groups.
-This Officer does not always necessarily participate in the work of the Task Groups, but does aid and assist Members with any necessary arrangements and application of Overview and Scrutiny.
+The Scrutiny and Democratic Services Officer will act as a contact, advisor and support for the Overview and Scrutiny Committee to co-ordinate the work of the Councillors and Officers supporting the Task Groups.
+This Officer does not always necessarily participate in the work of the Task Groups, but does aid and assist Members with any necessary arrangements and application of overview and scrutiny.
 The Officer will also act as a link between the Task Group and the Council's Committee process.
+It is expected that the Officer will dedicate the majority of their time to the needs of the Overview and Scrutiny Committee.

-The Democratic Services Officer will also assist in:
+The Scrutiny and Democratic Services Officer will also assist in:

-- the arrangement and organisation of Task Group meetings; - the development of terms of reference; - the arrangement of site visits, workshops, etc and the attendance of witnesses; - use of the Internet/Intranet; - applying the Tool Kit for Successful Scrutiny.
+- the arrangement and organisation of Task Group meetings; - the development of terms of reference; - the arrangement of site visits, workshops, etc. and the attendance of witnesses; - use of the Internet/Intranet; - applying the Tool Kit for Successful Scrutiny.